VISION & VALUES

 Master Sergeant (Retired) Andrew Stamp joined the Army in 2010 after graduating with honors from Michigan State University and completing an intensive graduate study program in St. Petersburg, Russia.
 In over a decade of service, Drew deployed as a Special Forces Soldier multiple times to both combat and non-conflict zones, advising foreign militaries and working alongside US Ambassadors and government representatives in US embassies.

-As the Chief Operating Officer, Drew manages and handles the daily business operations of the foundation, working closely with foundation staff and partners to support the day-to-day activities and all of our programs.
+As the Chief Operating Officer, Drew manages and handles the daily business operations of The Foundation, working closely with the Director and partners to support the day-to-day activities and all of our programs.

-As the Director of The JANUS Program, Drew is responsible for The Foundation’s entire portfolio of transition activities and events.
+As the Director of The JANUS Program, Drew is responsible for The Foundation’s portfolio of transition activities and events.
 He is The Foundation’s subject matter expert on transition from military service, financial considerations of transition, and he is responsible for vetting and validating The Foundation’s transition partners.
+Drew is a CERTIFIED FINANCIAL PLANNER™ professional and has also earned the Chartered Financial Consultant® and Military Qualified Financial Planner® designations.

 Stu Farris